rustic-rs/docs/src/commands/misc/hooks.md

 run-after = ["notify-send 'Backup finished'"]
 ```

-You can also use the `--json` option to get the output of the command in JSON
+You can also use the `--json` option to get the output of a rustic command in
-format.
-This can be useful if you want to parse the output of a command in a
+JSON format.
+This can be useful if you want to parse the output and use it in
-script.
+a script.